Further together

 In the Field

-We work directly with groups - and across them - building trust, skills and connection that drives action now and in the long run.
+We work directly with groups - and across them - building trust, skills and connection that drive action now and in the long run.

 Two women standing at a table smiling, one holding a sheet of paper, with a background of papers and sticky notes on a window.